isovector/draconian-results/pho.md

 ------------------------------------------------------------------------

-Outdoor weddings and associated receptions may proceed with a COVID-19 Safety Plan in place.
+Outdoor weddings may proceed with a COVID-19 Safety Plan in place.
 You can have a maximum of 50 people attend, including the officiant.
-[Review BC Centre for Disease Control (BCCDC) information on event planning].\
+[Review BC Centre for Disease Control (BCCDC) information on event planning].
+Before, during and after the wedding service, people must not gather or engage socially.\

 -   The event organizer and staff present at the event are not included